vishvAsa/notes/knowledge-preservation.md

 How then to best preserve our knowledge (physical and spiritual) and texts?

+## Preservation need
+### Texts
+Human brain is limited - so rAmANuja had to trek all the way to kAshmIr to consult bodhAyana-vRtti, deshika had to carry a big trunk of palm leaves to save shruta-prakAshika etc..
+Even a text published by so famous a person as uttamUru-svAmI 50 years ago is very hard to find.

 ## Media

 Lists of oldest surviving documents - [wiki](https://en.wikipedia.org/wiki/List_of_oldest_documents)